VinayKumarBM/CucumberFramework-sample/README.md

 * It also supports PDF file validation.
 * Can run test on Chrome, Firefox and Internet explorer browser from command line.
 * Easy integration of CI/CD pipeline.
+* Framework uses Page Object Design Pattern, hence there is clean separation between test code and page specific code such as locators and layout.

 ## **Required Setup :**

 - [Java](https://www.guru99.com/install-java.html) should be installed and configured.
 - [Maven](https://mkyong.com/maven/how-to-install-maven-in-windows/) should be installed and configured.
-- Download the files from Git reporsitory either as zip file OR using git.
+- Download the files from Git repository either as zip file OR using [Git](https://phoenixnap.com/kb/how-to-install-git-windows).

 ## **Running Test:**

-Open the command prompt and naivgate to the folder in which pom.xml file is present.
+Open the command prompt and navigate to the folder in which pom.xml file is present.
 Run the below Maven command.

     mvn test